 The Guild does not offer federal financial aid.
 We can arrange payment programs.
 Contact firstname.lastname@example.org for more information or to set up a payment schedule.

-By law, all of our faculty must have a minimum of 2-years experience in the wine or hospitality industry to teach in a vocational school.
+By law, all of our faculty must have a minimum of 2-years experience in the wine or hospitality industry to teach in a wine school.
 Many of our senior and Master level faculty have 10 to 30 years of experience.

 This experience is in every aspect of the industry, including wine making, importing, distribution, wine shops, restaurants, wine bars, hotels and convention centers, to name a few.
 Faculty have been involved in business startups as well as consulting.